rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Visual check for function property in classroom activities.
 - Hook: “One arrow out of each input dot.”
+- Tip: Trace each input arrow with a pencil tip—if you need a second path from the same input, the relation is not a function.

 ##### Block 4 – Linear Functions & Rate Idea
 🔹 **Definition:** **Linear functions** change at a constant rate; slope `m` measures change in output per unit change in input.